 7.3B.2.3.0 General

-Reference sensitivity exceptions are specified for the condition when there is uplink transmission only in the aggressor band.<<< Unchanged sections omitted >>>
+Reference sensitivity exceptions are specified for the condition when there is uplink transmission only in the aggressor band.

+The reference sensitivity exceptions due to harmonic, harmonic mixing, cross band isolation and power class 2 or power class 3 EN-DC intermodulation interferences are applicable to the UL aggressor band configured with either one Tx antenna connector or two Tx antenna connectors with UL MIMO or Tx diversity operation.

+<<< Unchanged sections omitted >>>

 7.3B.2.3.2 Reference sensitivity exceptions due to receiver harmonic mixing for EN-DC in NR FR1